AyeshaIjazTabassum/AyeshaIjazTabassum/README.md

 <h2 align="center"> 🗂️ Featured Projects</h2>
 <p align='justify'>
 <ul>
-👉<li> <b>mindX:</b> mindX is an implementation of a Gödel Machine, conceived as a project for the Internet of Agents Hackathon 2025.
+<li>👉 <b>mindX:</b> mindX is an implementation of a Gödel Machine, conceived as a project for the Internet of Agents Hackathon 2025.
 It represents a foundational step toward building a fully self-improving, economically viable, and cryptographically secure multi-agent system.
 The project's ambition is to create the core agents for a sovereign digital polity, a realm where artificial intelligence can operate independently, evolve its capabilities continuously, and participate autonomously in economic systems.
 This hackathon prototype serves as the initial proving ground for a protocol designed to enable intelligence that is not just tool-like, but truly agentic and self-directed.</li>
 </ul>
 </p>
 <!--Github statistics-->